tanvirtanjum/MADE-SS-24/project/Data_Analysis/Analysis_Report/analysis-report.md

     </tr>
     </table>
 </figure>
-The graph shows, over one decade and for six countries, how incidents relate to surface temperature anomalies, outlining general trends, spikes, and possible correlations.
+The graph shows, over one decade (2010-2019) and for six countries, how incidents relate to surface temperature anomalies, outlining general trends, spikes, and possible correlations.
 It provides a full view of how the incidents may be related to changes in temperature.

 #### Findings:

-1. United States (Brown Lines):
+1. The United States (Brown Lines):
 The graph shows large fluctuations for both incidents and temperature anomalies.
 The number of incidents peaks around 2013 and 2017, almost hitting 30 incidents; it dropped significantly in 2016.
 Temperature anomalies remain consistently high at close to 2.0°C.

 2. Indonesia (Green Lines):